More and more people are swapping their home and their regular life for the “van life” adventure.

 1. The acquisition of the campervan

-You should think carefully in advance about what you need and invest a little more before you end up pay more to build things in later.
+You should think carefully about what you need and invest a little more before you pay more to build things in later.

 2. Possible costs for expansion or modifications